 - Avoid the word “suicide” in the headline

-- Avoid printing a photo of the person who committed suicide
+- Avoid printing a photo of the person who died by suicide

 It is important to report a suicide in a straightforward manner so that the suicide does not appear exciting.
 Reports should not make the suicidal person appear admirable, nor should they seem to approve of the suicide.